Constructing lattice surfaces with prescribed Veech groups: an algorithm

-While Algorithm \ref{the_algorithm} does produce the finite set of unit-area lattice surfaces asserted by Theorem \ref{main_thm} in finite time, it does not give a halting criterion to determine when the set of returned translation surfaces is exhaustive.
+While Algorithm \mbox{\ref{the_algorithm}} does produce the finite set of lattice surfaces asserted by Theorem \mbox{\ref{finiteness_thm}} in finite time, it does not give a halting criterion to determine when the set of returned translation surfaces is exhaustive.
 An explicit test to determine the $N\in\mathbb{N}$ for which $\mathcal{P}(\text{Sims}_G)\subset\mathcal{P}(\text{Sims}^N_G)$ would give such a halting criterion (see Proposition \mbox{\ref{vor_staples_det_perm_triples_prop}}).
-In particular, Algorithm \ref{the_algorithm} together with this halting criterion would give a general procedure to determine whether any given lattice group is realizable as a Veech group in any given stratum.
-Even without this criterion, the ideas of this paper may still be used in special cases to show that certain lattice groups are not realizable in certain strata; see \S\ref{The modular group in minimal strata}.
+In particular, Algorithm \mbox{\ref{the_algorithm}} together with this halting criterion would give a general procedure to determine whether or not any given lattice group is realized as a Veech group in any given stratum.
+However, even without this criterion, the ideas of this paper may still be used in special cases to show that certain lattice groups are not realized in certain strata; see \S\mbox{\ref{The modular group in minimal strata}}.

-As the set of all strata is countable, Algorithm \ref{the_algorithm}---if allowed to run indefinitely---is easily adapted to produce all unit-area translation surfaces with a given lattice Veech group in \textit{any} stratum.
-Similarly, as the set of generators for any fanning group is at most countable, the algorithm---if run indefinitely---may be adapted to return all unit-area translation surfaces with a given fanning Veech group in any stratum seems to the author to be elusive.
+As the set of all strata is countable, Algorithm \mbox{\ref{the_algorithm}}---if allowed to run indefinitely---is easily adapted to produce all unit-area translation surfaces with a given lattice Veech group in \textit{any} stratum.
+A full implementation could also provide experimental evidence for lattices which are never realized as Veech groups, though---even with the aforementioned stratum-wise halting criterion---a criterion to definitively assert that a lattice is not a Veech group in any stratum seems to the author to be elusive.

 We also mention that as the set of generators for any fanning group is at most countable, Algorithm \mbox{\ref{the_algorithm}} may be adapted to construct surfaces $(X,\omega)$ with given fanning Veech groups in given strata.
 However, for countably infinite generating sets $G$, the set $\mathfrak{S}_G$ is uncountable, so a construction of such surfaces may not be exhaustive.